jlord/essential-electron/index.md

 - **API** Application Program Interface describes the set of methods made available for you to use a library with.
 - **Chromium** Created by Google, this is the open source library used by Google's Chrome browser.
 - **Node.js** (or Node) A tool for writing JavaScript on servers, accessing filesystems and networks (your computer is also a server!).
-- **V8** Chrome and Node.js use V8, an engine that translates JavaScript into the code that can run directly on the computer.

 ### Resources:
 - [Node.js](https://nodejs.org)